 Market Report - Opening

-London stocks were steady in early trade on Wednesday as investors eyed the latest UK inflation data and a policy announcement from the Federal Reserve.
+London stocks nudged lower in early trade on Wednesday as investors digested a sharp decline in UK inflation and eyed the latest Federal Reserve rate announcement.

 London stocks nudged higher in early trade on Tuesday as investors digested the latest UK jobs data ,with miners on the front foot after encouraging Chinese data.